 The Group recognised contract revenue by reference to the stage of completion towards satisfaction of performance obligation under input method.
-This involves the assessment of the stage of completion of contract works, which was performed by the Group's project managers, the actual outcome of the contract in terms of its total revenue may be higher or lower than the management's estimation and it will affect the revenue recognised.
+This involves the assessment of the stage of completion of contract works, which was performed by the Group's project managers.